-Manuscripts submitted to subscription and hybrid journals are accepted on condition of transfer of copyright (License to Publish) (for U.S. government employees: to the extent transferable) to the publisher.
+Manuscripts are accepted on condition of transfer of copyright (License to Publish) (for U.S. government employees: to the extent transferable) to the publisher.
 Once the manuscript has been accepted, it may not be published elsewhere without the consent of the copyright holders.

-Open Access in hybrid journals
+Open Access publication